 Furthermore, the Israeli side harbored doubts as to the ability of the PA to function effectively and responsibly, to neutralize groups that oppose a peace treaty (primarily Hamas and Islamic Jihad), and to prevent terror against Israel.
 The right wing in Israel became convinced-partly based on the repercussions of the unilateral disengagement from Gaza-that an independent Palestinian state would become a platform for terror against Israel, which led to the demand that the IDF should maintain operational freedom of action in Palestinian territory, even after a permanent settlement.
-The Palestinian side increasingly understood that the government of Israel, which relied upon the support of the right-wing parties (which in its view represented the settlers), was not able to deal with the challenge of evacuating settlements in the West Bank and to force an agreement on the settlers.
-Therefore, Israel preferred unilateral creeping annexation of the settlements.
+The Palestinian side increasingly understood that that the government of Israel, which relied upon the support of the right-wing parties (which in its view represented the settlers), was not able to deal with the challenge of evacuating settlements in the West Bank and to force an agreement on the settlers.
+Therefore, Israel preferred unilateral creeping annexation of the settlements and the imposition of official Israeli sovereignty in the territory of the settlements.